acityinohio/blockcy-slate/source/includes/_payfwd.md

 HTTP/1.1 204 No Content
 ```

-When you're done with a payment forwarding address, you can delete it via its id.
+When you're done with an address forwarding address, you can delete it via its id.

 Resource | Method | Return Object
 -------- | ------ | -------------
-/payments/$PAYID | DELETE |  *nil*
+/forwards/$PAYID | DELETE |  *nil*

-PAYID is a string representing the payment forwarding request you want to delete, for example:
+PAYID is a string representing the address forwarding request you want to delete, for example:

 `399d0923-e920-48ee-8928-2051cbfbc369`